 - 1. to amend Articles 11.4.2 and 12.3.4 of the Law by eliminating the requirement to finalize party's platform at the first founding meeting and excluding it from the list of the documents to be submitted for registering a political party; [para.
-41] - 2. to reconsider the deadlines for examining party registration applications to make them shorter and more efficient to simplify and speed up the registration process; [para.
-44] - 3. to consider eliminating Article 14.10 of the Law which prevents the submission of an application for registration of a political party to the Supreme Court during the 90 days preceding the State Great Hural election; [para.
-46] - C. To review Articles 8 and 15-19 of the Law by giving political parties the autonomy to decide on the structure of the party and decision-making process, in particular by removing the provisions imposing minimum voting requirements for decisionmaking; [para.
-50]
+49] - 2. to shorten the deadlines for examining party registration applications to make the process faster and more efficient; [para.
+53] - 3. to amend the Law to entrust a relevant authority with the task of party registration, ensuring that the founders or political parties can challenge decisions related to the denial of party registration before an independent and impartial tribunal; [para.
+55] - 4. to consider eliminating Article 14.10 of the Law which prevents the submission of an application for registration of a political party to the Supreme Court during the 90 days preceding the State Great Hural election; [para.
+60] - C. To review Articles 8 and 15-19 of the Law by giving political parties the autonomy to decide on the structure of the party and decision-making process, in particular by removing the provisions imposing minimum voting requirements for decision-making; [paras.
+61-64]